edadma/backslash/docs/regular-command-reference.md

 ### Description

-Adds two numbers returning the sum, or concatenates two sequences or two strings, or appends or prepends an item to a sequence, or concatenates 2 objects.
+Adds two numbers returning the sum, or concatenates two sequences or two strings or two objects, or appends or prepends an item to a sequence.

 ### Input

-Takes 2 numerical arguments, or 2 sequences, or 2 objects, or 2 strings, or a non-sequence item and a sequence.
+Takes two numerical arguments, or two sequences, or two objects, or two strings, or a non-sequence item and a sequence.

 ### Output

-Returns the sum as a numerical result, or concatenation of 2 sequences as a sequence, or concatenation of 2 strings as a string.
+Returns the sum as a numerical result, or concatenation of two sequences or an item and a sequence as a sequence, or concatenation of two strings as a string, or concatenation of two objects as an object.

 ### Example